ZiliangMiao/Cocalibration/README.md

-# Cocalibration Method for Both Omnidirectional and Pinhole Camera/LiDAR
+# Cocalibration Method for Both Omnidirectional and Pinhole Camera-LiDAR
 This work is developed by Ziliang Miao, Buwei He, Wenya Xie, supervised by Prof.Xiaoping Hong ([ISEE-Lab](https://isee.technology/), SDIM, SUSTech), and is accepted by IEEE Robotics and Automation Letters (RA-L).

 Pre-print Paper: https://arxiv.org/pdf/2301.12934.pdf